Tariq Masood: Scholarly assessments

 A 2023 chapter published by De Gruyter analysed his preaching style on social media, arguing that his influence derives as much from performance as from religious authority.
 The study highlighted his frequent use of humour, body language, and confrontational tone—particularly in critiques of liberals and the Aurat March—as central to his appeal, and concluded that within its scope he is considered among the more impactful Deobandi preachers in contemporary Pakistan.

 A 2023 article in The Dialogue on digital media and Islamic preaching in Pakistan noted that Masood is among the scholars who have made significant use of online platforms to disseminate religious knowledge.

 A 2024 study in the University of Chitral Journal of Linguistics & Literature examined his YouTube sermons and podcasts through a pragmatic lens.
 It found that his discourse is dominated by directive speech acts aimed at advising and persuading, with a soft and humorous tone that sets him apart from harsher clerical voices.
 The researchers argued that this communicative style contributes to his popularity among youth while also reinforcing social cohesion and tolerance within Pakistani society.

 A 2024 article in Contemporary Islam discussed the evolving preaching methods of the Tablighi Jamaat, observing that figures such as Masood have played a role in expanding outreach through social media.
 The study noted that alongside other clerics, academics, and professionals, Masood used scholarly knowledge and digital platforms to frame religious discourse in ways that engage with reason and science, reflecting broader shifts in the movement's style of communication.

 A 2025 study of popular Pakistani YouTube podcasts includes Masood among frequently featured religious scholars and examines how his appearances frame topics such as marriage, gender roles, and modesty.

 Masood's sermons have been cited by members of the public in religious queries submitted to the online fatwa portal (Darulifta-Deoband.com) of Darul Uloom Deoband.
 In some cases, his statements are also explicitly endorsed in the muftis’ responses, reflecting his influence within Deobandi circles.

-Works

-Masood is the author of several works in Urdu, including Ek Se Za'id Shadiyon Ki Zarurat Kyun? ("Why the Need for Multiple Marriages?").
-In this booklet, he argues that polygamy is religiously sanctioned and may help address social issues such as delayed marriages, dowry, and the welfare of widows and divorcees.
-According to his official website, he has also published other short pamphlets and booklets on social and religious topics.